Prospero2708/Unity-Prototype-Horror/README.md

 # Unity 3D Gameplay Mechanics & Utilities

-A curated repository of optimized, production-ready C# scripts for Unity 3D.
+A curated repository of optimized C# scripts for Unity 3D.
 This library focuses on **Event-Driven Architecture (New Input System)**, performance optimization, integration with the modern **AI Navigation (NavMesh)** package.
 ----------------
 * **`InputRead.cs`** — Centralized input manager utilizing the **New Input System**.
 Converts raw player input into clean C# events (`Action`).
 Includes symmetrical event unsubscription in `OnDisable` to prevent memory leaks.
 ----------------